mandhares827/NamasteReact/README.md

 * JSX => React.createElement => Object => Html element
 * There are two types of components.
 1. Class based component and 2.
 Functional component
 * If a function returns a react element / JSX is called as functional component
+* JSX takes care of injection attacks by sanitizing a data
+* Config driven UI
+* Using index as key is bad practice.